 Once I found myself a nice fellow and got married, I still didn’t warm up to Valentine’s Day.
 Something about the whole thing just felt off to me.
 The over priced flowers, the boxes of chocolate bigger than my head, the aisles and aisles of pink and red cards… I just couldn’t get into it.

-Perhaps it was my inner senses tingling that, like most things in history, Valentines Day has a darker history than flowers and cards.
+Perhaps it was my inner senses tingling.
+Trying to tell me that, like most things in history, Valentines Day has a much darker side than pretty flowers and cards.
 So, I finally dug into it.
 As it turns out, I’m not the only one who’s had a streak of rotten luck on the biggest day for romance.

 It all started with a man known as “St. Valentine of Rome.”
-A lot of his history is cloudy.
-Some historians believe that the “St. Valentine” we have come to love might be multiple saintly figures rolled into one.
-Be that as it may – here is the gist of the legend.
+A lot of his history remains cloudy.
+Some historians even believe that the “St. Valentine” we have come to love might be multiple saintly figures rolled into one, given all the fragmentary information out there.
+Be that as it may – here is the gist.

 St. Valentine lived in Rome (or thereabouts) in the Third Century AD.
 At that time, the Roman emperor Claudius II had little use for the newer Christian religion, and he instead worshiped the art of warfare.
-He was tired of his soldiers getting distracted by their wives and family commitments.
-Wanting to do something about it, he made marriage illegal for soldiers.
-There was just one problem.
-So many soldiers already had a sweetheart, and they weren’t keen on letting them go.
+He loved warfare so much he wanted all his forces committed to it, all the time.
+He especially hated when they got distracted by their wives and family commitments.
+Ready to do something about it, he made marriage illegal for soldiers.
+On paper, it looks like an easy fix, but love conquers all, and many of those soldiers already had a sweetheart.
+None were ready to trade their lady love for slings and arrows.

 Enter the brave and the bold St. Valentine.
 Ever a preacher of love, he defied Claudius’s law and performed marriage ceremonies for any love birds who needed him.
 While he was at it, he gave shelter and aid to Christians facing persecution from the Roman Empire.
 Young lovers and Christian fugitives the countryside over kept him busy for quite some time.

 Unfortunately, nothing that good stays secret.
-Word of Valentine’s activities reached Emperor Claudius.
-In exchange for Valentine making love and not war, he was arrested and thrown into prison.
+Word of Valentine’s activities eventually reached Emperor Claudius.
+In exchange for Valentine making love and not war, Claudius had him arrested and thrown into prison.
 While languishing in jail, he made the acquaintance (and some sources say took a fancy to) the jailer’s blind daughter Julia.
-He said fervent prayers for her healing, which miraculously restored her sight.
+He said fervent prayers for her healing, which according to some legends, miraculously restored her sight.

-It was a miracle by the church’s standards, but it wasn’t enough to sway Claudius from his decision to put Valentine to death.
+A miracle by the church’s standards, but it still wasn’t enough to sway Claudius from his decision to put Valentine to death.
 So, the doomed saint wrote a farewell to his friend Julia, and signed it – “Your Valentine.”
-It was the world’s first Valentine’s Day greeting, although written under not so lovable circumstances.
-Later, Valentine was taken to a torture chamber where he was beaten, clubbed, and stoned.
+This is often considered the world’s first Valentine’s Day greeting, although written under not so lovable circumstances.
+Later, Valentine got dragged into a torture chamber where he was beaten, clubbed, and stoned.
 When none of that killed him, he was beheaded on February 14 and buried near the Via Flaminia.

 St. Valentine’s violent martyrdom was honored in the typical Catholic Church fashion – by marking the day of his death as “St. Valentine’s Day.”
 However, the church didn’t dare put a romantic spin on it.
-The only love connected with February 14 was the Pagan holiday of Lupercalia.
+Because the only love connected with February 14 at the time was the Pagan holiday of Lupercalia.
 It involved a lot of drinking, and a match-making lottery where women put their names into jars, and young men drew the name of the woman that would be his “lover” for the duration of the festival (February 13-15).

 In the fifth century, perhaps tired of all the revelry around February 14, Pope Gelasius I tried to expel Lupercalia by combining it with St. Valentine’s Day.
-They at last embraced the love part of the idea, but they expelled the drunken revelry and lottery-style hook ups.
+At last embracing the love part of the idea, but expelling the drunken revelry and lottery-style hook ups.